 There have been reports of pickpocketing and bag snatching in Türkiye, so it is important to always keep your belongings close to you.
 Be especially careful on public transportation, as thieves often target tourists on these crowded platforms.
 If you are using an ATM, be sure to conceal your PIN and keep an eye on your surroundings.

 As with any travel destination, researching the local laws and customs before visiting Turkey is always a good idea.
-For example:

 - It is against the law to drink alcohol in public places